-How Does an AR-15 Magazine Release Work?
+How Does an AR-15 Mag Release Work?

 Proper magazine retention is essential for a rifle's smooth operation.
 The magazine catch locks into an indent on the magazine, keeping it in place until the magazine release is depressed.
 This releases the magazine catch and allows the magazine to fall freely out of the rifle.

 Enhanced magazine releases are perhaps one of the most underrated upgrades you can make to your AR-15 rifle.
-They can help you speed up your reloads, decrease the chances of magazine-related malfunctions and add to your rifle’s aesthetics.
-There are also extended, and ambidextrous magazine releases available on the market that can improve the ergonomics and functionality of your rifle.
+They can help you speed up your reloads, decrease the chances of magazine-related malfunctions, and add to your rifle’s aesthetics.
+There are also extended and ambidextrous magazine releases available on the market that can improve the ergonomics and functionality of your rifle.

 Therefore, an ambidextrous magazine release allows both left- and right-handed shooters to quickly release the magazines and clear malfunctions.

 Though the magazine release button on an AR-15 is close to the trigger guard, it can sometimes be a little too far for shooters to reach without shifting their grip.
 An extended magazine release makes it easier for shooters to reach the magazine release with their trigger fingers without changing their grip.